 Disclosure of the mechanism of action for most of the 170 chemicals will be a key area of future research.
 Subsequent work involves testing chemicals on other types of cancer.
 Preliminary work indicates that certain of the compounds are effective against certain cancers of breast and ovarian cancer.
 The project results will be published in the journal Cell.

 Dr. Minna with his partner researcher Dr. Adi Gasdarom, professor of pathology, carefully developed the collection of cell lines of lung cancer, which is now recognized as the largest in the world and on the basis of which the study was conducted.

 "Almost all cancer research focused on genes, we also started with potential drugs," - says Dr. Michael Roth, professor of biochemistry.
-The team began by testing 200,000 chemicals, working against the 12 cell lines of lung cancer.
+A team of scientists began by testing 200,000 chemicals, working against the 12 cell lines of lung cancer.

 "The initial results have given us a 15,000 chemical compounds, it is too much to work with them in detail, but repeated testing we eventually reduced the number to 170," - says Dr. Bruce Posner, professor of biochemistry and director of the Center for High Performance Computing.
 Then, a set of 170 chemicals was tested for 100 lines of lung cancer.

-At the same time, the researchers conducted a detailed molecular analysis of the lung cancer cell lines, including the identification of genome mutations and protein expression.
-This information, coupled with the fact, whether personal line of cancer cells sensitive to a particular chemical substance, has allowed researchers to develop a set of biomarkers - indicators that can be used to determine whether a particular cancer to respond to one of 170 chemical compounds.
+At the same time, the researchers conducted a detailed molecular analysis of the lung cancer cell lines,including the identification of mutations in the genome and protein expression.
+This information, coupled with the fact, whether personal line of cancer cells sensitive to a particular chemical substance, has allowed researchers to develop a set of biomarkers - indicators that can be used to determine whether a particular cancer to respond to one of 170 chemical compounds .
 The last stage of the study was to analyze the effects of drugs on cancer.